Hello there, and a warm welcome to PeakDistrict.org! We’re your online go-to for everything you need to know about the splendid Peak District.

 Alex Hesp-Gollins – Owner

-I grew up in the nearby Staffordshire Moorlands, spending loads of time in the Peaks, a place that’s always been close to my heart.
+I grew up in the nearby Staffordshire Moorlands, spending loads of time in the Peaks, my go-to place to relax and enjoy nature.

 I’m a big fan of a good hike and the great outdoors.
 It was here in the Peaks that I even completed my Duke of Edinburgh as a young lad.